ivailo-yurukov/IceSyncApp/README.md

-Please adjust the connection string for the DB and run the app.
+Please adjust the connection string for the local DB and run the app.